5 Diseases That Cause Dysphagia. Causes, Mechanisms, and Recovery

 5. Age-Related Changes

-Among the most common diseases that cause dysphagia is the “old” disease.
+Presbyphagia — age-related dysphagia — is one of the most common and least diagnosed causes of swallowing difficulties in older adults.
 Age-related dysphagia results from multiple physiological changes affecting swallowing function.
 Rangira et al. (2022) mentioned that normal aging causes reduced muscle mass and strength in swallowing muscles, decreased saliva production, and slower neural processing.

 How to Notice Dysphagia Signs in Someone Who Is Sick